Planning, managing and monitoring cash flow are crucial to staying in the black when running a business.

 Turn assets into cash: To generate instant cash, consider selling equipment that has turned obsolete.
 Owning many assets will only restrain cash flow and increase storage and insurance costs, therefore, becoming liabilities to the business.

 Manage accounts: Follow up on overdue debts.
 Regulating debtors and implementing sound credit policies will keep the cash coming in.
-Also, consider asking for deposits or partial payments on large orders or long term deals to generate enough money to buy the materials and pay the workers needed for the job.
+Also, consider asking for deposits or partial payments on large orders or long term deals.
+This is to generate enough money to buy the materials and pay the workers you need for the job.

 Study financing services: Utilise banking transaction products to acquire cash the fastest.
 Think about possibly taking payments through electronic devices.